cpp-tutor/learnmoderncpp-tutorial/10-templates-exceptions-lambdas-smart-pointers.md

 Some things to note about this program:

-* A default type for `T` is required as we make use of a defaulted default-constructor; `char` was chosen as the smallest type (`void` may be in theory preferrable, but cannot be used as the compiler would encounter the construct `void value` when instatiating the class and produce an error).
+* A default type for `T` is required as we make use of a defaulted default-constructor; `char` was chosen as the smallest type (`void` may be in theory preferrable, but cannot be used as the compiler would encounter the construct `void value` when instantiating the class and produce an error).

 * The other constructor matches `T` from the type of `value`, storing this in the member variable `value`, and also sets `valid` to `true`.